Common Remark: Electric Cars Aren’t Green

 The colors in the legend split the countries into five different groups based on carbon intensity.
 As you can see, even after vehicle manufacturing is included the carbon intensity of driving an electric car varies 5 fold based on the juice.

 For a bit of reference, the average American gasoline vehicle is up at about 300g CO2e/km, while a new hybrid might manage 180g CO2e/km after you include vehicle manufacturing, fuel combustion and fuel production.
+Even newer hybrids like the Tesla model S are in the 140g CO2e/km range.

 Because grams per kilometer is such a funny metric it is nice to convert these results to something more familiar.
 Working backwards from the data we can estimate what type of conventional vehicle (if any) would produce similar emissions.